19hours/sg-statutes/Acts/Companies Act.md

 [13/87; 42/2005]

-(5) Subject to subsection (10), the Court shall dismiss an application for a judicial management order if it is satisfied that —
+(5) Subject to subsection (10), the Court must dismiss an application for a judicial management order if —

-(a) a receiver and manager referred to in subsection (4) has been or will be appointed; or
+(a) the making of the order is opposed by a person who has appointed, will appoint or is entitled to appoint, a receiver and manager mentioned in subsection (4); and

-(b) the making of the order is opposed by a person who has appointed or is entitled to appoint such a receiver and manager.
+(b) the Court is satisfied that the prejudice that would be caused to the person mentioned in paragraph (a) if the order is made is disproportionately greater than the prejudice that would be caused to unsecured creditors of the company if the application is dismissed.

-[13/87]
+[Act 15 of 2017 wef 23/05/2017]

 (6) On hearing the application for a judicial management order, the Court may dismiss the application or adjourn the hearing conditionally or unconditionally or make an interim order or any other order that it thinks fit.